 The aspect syntax is similar to that of AspectJ, but in contrast JastAdd aspects are not real language constructs.
 The JastAdd system simply reads the aspect files and inserts the intertype declarations into the appropriate AST classes.
 For example, the method m() and its implementations are inserted into classes Stmt, WhileStmt, and IfStmt.
 And the declaration of the field count is inserted into the class Stmt.
 Import declarations are inserted into all AST classes for which there are intertype declarations in the aspect.
-So, the import of [java.lang.util.\] is inserted into [stmt.java], [stmt.java], and [stmt.java].
-For a more detailed discussion on the similarities and differences between JastAdd aspects and AspectJ, see [stmt.java].
+So, the import of java.lang.util.\ is inserted into Stmt.java, WhileStmt.java, and IfStmt.java.
+For a more detailed discussion on the similarities and differences between JastAdd aspects and AspectJ, see below.